bostontrader/bookwerx-core-rust/tests/README.md

-Example:
+Examples:

+RUST_BACKTRACE=1 RUST_TEST_THREADS=1 cargo test

+Run all tests.
+This command uses a single thread, thus forcing the tests to run sequentially.
+We need to do this because I've been a bad boy and made tests that are not independent.

-RUST_BACKTRACE=1 RUST_TEST_THREADS=1 cargo test --test config
+RUST_BACKTRACE=1 RUST_TEST_THREADS=1 cargo test --test server_config

 This runs just the config.rs test.
-It uses a single thread, thus forcing the tests to run sequentially.

 Integration tests: